Krowos1/Krowos1/README.md

 ### About me🌱

-- ❤️ Love embedded systems
+- ❤️ Love embedded systems and desktop applications
 - 🌍 I speak English
 - 🙈 I'm beginer in coding